Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Methods

 \section{Methods}

-Modularity and fitness from the NEAT algorithm were measured on three benchmark problems.
+The modularity and fitness of solutions generated by the NEAT algorithm were measured on the three benchmark problems mentioned earlier.
 20 runs of the learning process were performed for each problem.
-NEAT hyperparameters were similar to the neat-openai-gym GitHub repository (Rojas, 2017) as these were found to work well and did not need further tuning.
-A 5-episode, 10-episode and 20-episode average was used during training for BipedalWalker, ContinuousLunarLander and Acrobot respectively to minimise noise when measuring fitness.
+The NEAT hyperparameters used were the same as the neat-openai-gym GitHub repository (Rojas, 2017) as these were found to work well and did not need further tuning.
+However, population size was modified for faster convergence, with all problems using a size of 400 individuals.
+Averages over 5, 10 and 20-episodes were used during training for BipedalWalker, ContinuousLunarLander and Acrobot respectively to minimise noise when measuring fitness.
 The default feed-forward network configuration was used for the BipedalWalker and ContinuousLunarLander tasks, whereas Acrobot used a recurrent NEAT network.
+The best network at each generation was taken to generate the plots in Figure 2.

-Multi-objective optimization via adding an additional modularity reward to the fitness function was also assessed on BipedalWalker with varying levels of reward significance.
+In order to influence the modularity of the networks, an additional modularity reward was then added to the fitness function and assessed on the BipedalWalker task with varying levels of reward significance.
 This reward was scaled with the current fitness to bias increasingly modular networks as the population starts converging.
 An importance metric was defined, which was the maximum percentage of the current fitness that can be added to the fitness function.
 The new fitness function was defined as,

 where F = fitness, R = reward, Q = Q-Score, I = Q-Importance hyper-parameter, (a,b) = lower and upper fitness bounds.
 This results in a fitness function where an increase in environment reward will increase modularity desirability and visa-versa.